Frostbite621/SQL-Examples/customer_sales_analytics/README.md.txt

 - Relational schema design
 - Synthetic data generation
 - Project structure and documentation setup
+- Implemented an end-to-end ETL pipeline to load a flat dataset into a normalized PostgreSQL schema with full validation and reconciliation checks

 **Upcoming:**
-- ETL process to load flat data into relational tables
-- Data validation and integrity checks
 - Analytical SQL queries

 - Tableau dashboard development